 Hiring a local guide can be a kind of intermediate option between a trip planned by a travel agency and a trip planned all by yourself.
 You can organize in advance your accommodation and some main activities, but you can leave the details to your guide.

-Just like the food, a guide gets you the possibility of visiting some places that are not crowded with tourists.
-Not that the tourists spots are bad or something, but to find some Japanese hidden gems you have to get off the beaten track, and you can do that without knowing Japanese or without a guide.
-Well, you can, but it is not recommended because you will much likely get lost and lose some precious time of travel.
+Just like the food, a guide gives you the possibility of visiting some places that are not crowded with tourists.
+Not that the tourist spots are bad or something, but to find some Japanese hidden gems you have to get off the beaten track, and you can do that without knowing Japanese or without a guide.
+Well, you can, but it is not recommended because you will likely get lost and lose some precious time.

 Now that you understand the advantages of getting a guide, where can you find one?
 It’s not difficult to find guides online and many websites offer you a vast choice of guides you can hire.
-These are extremely professional and you won’t regret the quality of their services, but sometimes you don’t have the money to invest in a guide.
+If you want to check some guided tours to get some ideas, you can visit Klook.com which has several guided tours not that expensive.
+As a general rule, guides are extremely professional and you won’t regret the quality of their services, but sometimes you don’t have the money to invest in a guide.

 Does this mean that you can’t have a guide if you don’t pay for it?
 No!
 Luckily, there are free guides in many cities that allow you to benefit from the advantages of visiting with a local, but without paying for it.